Verroe/verro/README.md

 # verro
-This repository for practice from tutorial
+This is a repository for practice